gopro2027/ArduinoAirSuspensionController/README.md

 # ArduinoAirSuspensionController
 Air Suspension Controller

+Overview:
+This is intended as a DIY replacement for products such as Airlift 3P ($1500) or Airtek Stage 2+ ($1000) with a build cost of roughly $500.
+Combined with the customizability of open sourced code, I hope this is a tempting option for some DIY-ers out there.
+This github repo includes an android app and arduino code along with some 3d printable files and a PCB.
+The PCB is pre-made and ready for upload in JLCPCB to order and should hopefully make the electrinics/soldering learning curve a lot smaller for the average diy-er, as compared to having to solder every wire by scratch according to a diagram.
+This was designed as an upgrade from airtekk stage 1, which is just bags, tank, compressor, tubing and fittings, guages and manual paddle switches.
+So that is what you would need already prior to creating this, similarly to what you would need for one of the on-the-shelf manifolds listed above.

 Parts list (screenshots in images folder):

 Generic ebay manifold - $100 version wires only https://www.ebay.com/itm/324238773355<br>